chrisittner/gsoc16-blog/content/pages/2016-04-25-gsoc-proposal.md

 I will add two model selection techniques to pgmpy: score-based model selection and constraint-based model selection.
 In addition to these basic approaches, I will implement a combination of the two, the MMHC algorithm proposed in [[Tsamardinos et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.106.4729&rep=rep1&type=pdf), 2006].

 Below, I briefly describe the score-based and constraint-based approach, as well as the MMHC algorithm.
-I then provide a timeline and implementation plan.

 #### Score-based model selection